 THE FUTURE OF IDLE-FREE IN VERMONT: As Wayne's move approached, renewed connections were made with board members and funders, as well as idle-free stakeholders in education, health, air quality and transportation in the interest of the continuation of an idle-free effort in Vermont.
-As of 2018, such an effort has yet to develop into a significant initiative.
-The good news is some of the idle-free schools educational initiatives of Idle-Free VT have been picked up by the Vermont Energy Education Program (VEEP), though apparently not since 2017.
-In the meantime, as demand presents itself, Wayne Michaud will remain in a consulting role for idle-free initiatives or concerns in Vermont.
+As of 2019, no such effort had developed into a significant initiative.
+Some good news is some of the idle-free schools educational initiatives of Idle-Free VT have been picked up by the Vermont Energy Education Program (VEEP), though apparently not since 2017.
+In the meantime, as demand presents itself, Wayne Michaud remains available in a consulting role for idle-free initiatives or concerns in Vermont.

 VERMONT IDLE-FREE RESOURCES (updated 2020)